Skip to main content

 I now work for an internationally renowned medical organization that is based in Cleveland.
 I’ll leave it to my reader-sleuths to divine its identity.
 There are well over a hundred gastroenterologists on staff.
 There are scores of GI generalists like me but also superspecialist GI’s who focus on very narrow niches within the specialty.
 There are physicians who specialize in the esophagus or the pancreas or the liver, for example.
 There are experts in celiac disease and gluten disorders.
 There are doctors whose practices are devoted to various forms of colitis.
 There are also physicians who spend most of their times performing futuristic and complex endoscopic procedures.

 How has this impacted me?
-The availability of superspecialist GI talent means that with every patient I see, there are doctors on staff who are more knowledgeable and experienced than I am in addressing the medical issue.
+The availability of superspecialist GI talent means that with every patient I see, there are doctors on staff who are more knowledgeable and experienced than I am in addressing the medical issue before me.
 This is a humbling realization.
 Should I be referring every patient to the downtown experts changing my role from physician to a triage functionary?
 Of course not.
-In any profession or occupation, one can perform at a high level of excellence even if there are colleagues nearby who have stronger credentials.
+In any profession or occupation, one can perform at a high level of excellence even if there are colleagues nearby who have stronger credentials and deeper experience.
 Imagine if we insisted upon seeing the absolute best physician, electrician, attorney, house painter, accountant, pet groomer, hair stylist, teacher or photographer?
 The system would collapse.
 First of all, good luck agreeing on who is, in fact, the very best.
-Secondly, when we hire a professional or a tradesman, we are seeking competence, fairness, and integrity all of which may be below the apex of the reputational pyramid.
+Secondly, when we hire a professional or a tradesman, we are seeking competence, fairness, and integrity, We don't need to see the #1 specialist on the planet.

 Comments